Finn McKenty: The Punk Rock MBA

+In June 2015, McKenty established the website The Punk Rock MBA whose objective is to promote "career, business + life advice for the DIY community".
+In September 2017, he began uploading YouTube videos primarily analyzing the music industry with a special focus on rock and heavy metal subgenres.
+Billboard praised the channel for its "deep research and endearing DIY production".
+By June 2019, The Punk Rock MBA had over 100,000 subscribers on YouTube.

+On April 22, 2024, he announced his plans to stop making videos on YouTube.
+Later that year, he admitted that he stopped creating content because he had met his financial goals with the channel, and that he did it "for the money", stating that he has never had an interest in music to begin with.

 URM Academy

 For around a year and a half, McKenty was a collaborator of URM Academy, an online education platform which focuses on producers, and in September 2017 joined them as director of marketing.
 URM Academy offers multitracks from albums by diverse heavy bands such as A Day to Remember, Meshuggah, Opeth, Lamb of God and Bring Me the Horizon, and at the end of every month the producers of those albums do livestream sessions teaching how they mixed them.